taylorwwebb/learning_representations_that_support_extrapolation/README.md

 python3 ./VAEC_scale_extrap.py
 ```

 To train and evaluate any of the models described in the paper, simply run the corresponding the script in the `./VAEC_dataset_and_models/scripts/` directory.
-For instance, to train and evaluate a network with context normalization on the Translation Extrapolation Regime, navigate to `./VAEC_dataset_and_models/`, and run the following command:
+For instance, to train and evaluate networks with context normalization on the Translation Extrapolation Regime, navigate to `./VAEC_dataset_and_models/`, and run the following command:
 ```
 ./scripts/context_norm_trans_extrap.sh
 ```
-Similarly, to train and evaluate a network with context normalization on the Scale Extrapolation Regime, run the following command:
+Similarly, to train and evaluate networks with context normalization on the Scale Extrapolation Regime, run the following command:
 ```
 ./scripts/context_norm_scale_extrap.sh
 ```